 If you read books in your spare time, you would be well aware of how expensive books are and how the cost really adds up over time.
 Until recently, the main ways to save money on books were to buy second hand, borrow from libraries or borrow from friends.
 Beyond that you were pretty much out of luck.

 Now the new trend in saving money on books is purchasing an eReader.
 Not only do eReaders save you money on books, but they are also much more portable and lightweight.
-In fact, you can carry around your entire book collection with ease.
+In fact, you can carry around your entire library with ease.
 There is a small investment upfront, but then the more books you read, the more you save.
 There are so many great deals available for eBooks.
-You can even get a lot of ebooks completely free.
+You can even get a lot of the completely free!

 While I have only had direct experience with the older Kindle model and the Kobo, I have done some research to help you choose an affordable eReader.
 If you are considering buying an eReader, I highly recommend it.
 Before making the purchase, read my comparison research below.
 Please note: these are entry level eReaders.
 If you want features such as a color screen or audio playback, be prepared to spend about $200.
 Or you can get a full tablet computer for $300+.

 Amazon Kindle 4

 The Kindle has been the leader in the eReader market ever since they released their first Kindle model.
 Between that original model and the Kindle 4, they have made a lot of improvements.
 They’ve made it lighter, smaller and faster.
 To do that they did remove extra features such as audio capability, but most people would not be looking for those kind of features in an entry level eReader.

 The majority of people gave this eReader 5 star ratings.
 One complaint was the ads included, but that is only in the discounted $79 version and not in the $109 version.
 If you need to type much, you may find the lack of a touchscreen annoying.
 Overall it is a great choice.